Who we are at First Mennonite Church of Iowa City ...

 May we take hold of your olive branch that plots for peace.

 May the plowshare break the earth of senseless violence.

 May the furrows bring us a harvest of solace, a never-ending rest from violence.

 May we sit under the vine and fig, on earth as it is in heaven.

 -- By Mennonite Church USA Staff with Michael Martin, director of RAWtools

 Action items for churches to #Bringthepeace in response to gun violence

-October 6 - Worship & Communion, Terry Zimmerly, proclaimer
+November 3 - Worship & Communion, All Saints Celebration, Terry Zimmerly, proclaimer